-In response to the need for tertiary-level studies in Central America over the past decades, we’ve seen many new colleges and universities open their doors to deal with the continually growing number of applicants.
+In response to the need for tertiary-level studies in Central America Capitals and other cities over the past decades, we’ve seen many new colleges and universities open their doors to deal with the continually growing number of applicants.
 This response came mainly from the region’s private sector and happened without much regulatory oversight.
-So take a closer look at this post with Central America news on Regional Accreditation f academic institutions.
+So take a closer look at this post with Central America news on Regional Accreditation of academic institutions.

 One of these regional initiatives is AUPRICA, the Asociación de Universities Privadas de Centro América

 AUPRICA, the Association of Central American Private Universities, was established in 1990 to be a credible institution for the accreditation of private higher education institutions across Central America.
 AUPRICA was set up to safeguard standards of the growing number of private colleges and universities in the Central American region at a time that there was an increased awareness across the globe to establish, monitor, and assess academic quality standards in the world of higher education.

 The U.S. Council of Independent Colleges, an organization committed to the enhancement of privately operated institutions of higher education, assisted AUPRICA with developing the Central American University Accreditation System (Sistema Centro Americano de Acreditación Universitaria).
 AUPRICA is accrediting only member colleges universities of which most are based in Honduras and El Salvador.

 The universities that are assessed and hold AUPRICA accreditation are usually smaller than the traditional national Central American universities and therefore often not recognized in a way there bigger schools are.
 At the moment, just over twenty universities and colleges in El Salvador, Honduras, Costa Rica, and Nicaragua hold AUPRICA accreditation.